jonathan-sitterley/mean-hello-world/README.md

         - Once it has been configured (see cloning and setup section), only the server will need to be started by running "node index.js" from the server directory
     - (C)Container: Run the full application in a container with Docker Compose
         - From command prompt, navigate to project directory and run "docker-compose up" (with logging) or "docker-compose up -d" (run in background)
+5. To rebuild docker images
+    - Make sure to stop the application "docker-compose down"
+    - Open Docker and delete the images
+    - From directory execute "docker build -t mean ." to publish application changes to a new image
+    - Rebuild the docker-compose environment with "docker-compse up -d"
-5. To stop the application
+6. To stop the application
     - In any terminal window if logging is actively running, use "Ctrl-C"
     - For docker-compose use "docker-compose down"